 Southern Ivy League Schools: What You Need to Know

 What are the Southern Ivy League Schools?

-The term Southern Ivies describes an informal list of schools that rival the Ivy League schools in terms of notoriety, academic excellence and rigorous admissions.
+The term Southern Ivies describes an informal list of schools that rival the Ivy League schools and Little Ivies regarding notoriety, academic excellence, and rigorous admissions.

 The so-called ‘Magnolia Conference’ was cooked up by the chancellor of Vanderbilt University to foster relationships with other schools through athletic competition.

 However, making the conference official never came to fruition, and in 2022, the list of schools ranking among the best in the country has widened beyond the original league.
-These days, most of the original league, along with a few newer schools, have come to be known as ‘Southern Ivies.’
+These days, most of the original league and a few newer schools have become known as ‘Southern Ivies.’

+Southern Ivy League Schools: What You Need to Know